-At the end of the nomination period, the IMF’s Secretary will announce to the Executive Board the names of those nominees who have confirmed their desire to be candidates.
-From these, the Executive Board will draw up a shortlist of three candidates, taking into account the above candidate profile without geographical preferences.
-The shortlist will be published by the IMF.
+At the end of the nomination period, the IMF’s Secretary announces to the Executive Board the names of those nominees who have confirmed their desire to be candidates.
+From these, the Executive Board draws up a shortlist of three candidates, taking into account the above candidate profile without geographical preferences.
+The shortlist is published by the IMF.

 Selecting the successful candidate

-The Executive Board will meet with the shortlisted candidates at the IMF’s headquarters in Washington, D.C.
+The Executive Board meets with the shortlisted candidates at the IMF’s headquarters in Washington, D.C.

-Thereafter, the Executive Board will meet to discuss the strengths of the candidates and make a selection.
+Thereafter, the Executive Board meets to discuss the strengths of the candidates and to make a selection.
 Although the Executive Board may select a Managing Director by a majority of the votes cast, the objective of the Executive Board is to select the Managing Director by consensus, as has been the case in previous selection rounds.

 The IMF has had eleven Managing Directors since it began operations in 1947.
 Christine Lagarde became the IMF’s eleventh Managing Director on July 5, 2011.
 Ms. Lagarde was